CURRENT STUDENTS

 MON, SEPT 15th » 2-4PM

-Discussing academic policies & expectations for BSCI: LEP-Benchmark Requirements & Course Repeats
+• Discussing academic policies & expectations for Biological Sciences: LEP-Benchmark Requirements & Course Repeats

-The College of CMNS also offers 15-MINUTE Drop-In Advising for ALL CMNS STUDENTS on select dates; however, these sessions are not a substitute for semesterly, pre-registration advising with your Assigned Advisor.
+Additionally, the College of CMNS offers 15-Minute Drop-In Advising for all CMNS students on select dates.
+These sessions are not a substitute for mandatory advising with an academic advisor for BSCI.

 If you are a current student who has yet to be matched with an academic advisor and cannot attend a drop-in session, please email your question to bscique@umd.edu.